With these juicy pork chop recipes, you never have to worry about serving tough, dry meat again.

 Serve this dish with sweet potato fries, rice, or even pasta.
 You really can’t go wrong.

-The CrockPot is one of the best ways to infuse flavor and moisture into meat.
+The CrockPot is one of the best ways to infuse flavor and moisture into this boneless pork chop recipe.
 And these savory slow cooker chops are no exception.

 Plus, you get a tantalizing sauce to boot.